SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Contact Us:__

     - Mandatory fields
+        - First name
-        - First name, Last Name and Email
+        - Last Name
+        - Email Address

     - Optional Fields
+        - Dogs Name
+        - Dogs Breed
+        - Which walk would you like to participate in
+        - Any questions or suggestions

+## Thank You Page

+- __Thank you__

+    - Contains a thank you text with  "please click here" to return top home page.

 <!-- fill in as going along-->